 To access member-only events, coaching and other servicesBecome

 The excellence of early childhood programs is reliant on the quality and caliber of the leader.
 The program leader sets the mission, vision, philosophy, and culture of a program.
 And yet, too many leaders come to the work with limited knowledge and expertise in early childhood management and leadership.
-The New York Early Childhood Professional Development Institute, in partnership with the NYC Department of Education, leads the Leadership Initiative, designed to support the professional development and success of current leaders and prospective leaders in the early childhood field.
-The Leadership Initiative and this website provide early childhood leaders, as well as those who aspire to leadership roles in the future, with resources and opportunities to engage with their peers around the city and support professional development promoting access to excellence for all young children.
+The New York Early Childhood Professional Development Institute leads the Leadership Initiative, designed to support the professional development and success of current leaders and prospective leaders in the early childhood field.
+The Leadership Initiative and this website provide early childhood leaders, as well as those who aspire to leadership roles in the future, with resources and opportunities to engage with their peers and support professional development promoting access to excellence for all young children.

-Our monthly newletter offers a round-up of the latest Leadership Initiative events, the books we're reading, member spotlights, resources and opportunities.
-If you signed up as a member, you'll already be getting our next issue!Read the Latest: September, 2020 Browse our newsletter archive
+Our monthly newsletter offers a round-up of the latest Leadership Initiative events, the books we're reading, member spotlights, resources and opportunities.
+If you signed up as a member, you'll already be getting our next issue!Read the Latest: January, 2024 Browse our newsletter archive

 We've compiled a list of degrees and credentials that leaders can pursue to advance their careers and enrich their practice.
 From NYAEYC credentials to Master's degrees for school principals this guide will help you find your next step in your journey.